IELTS Essay 1194 - Best way to learn English is to study with native teachers

 Some people believe that the best way to learn English is to study with native teachers.

 State your point and give reasons and examples to support your answer.

 Write at least 250 words.

-As an international language, English already dominates the world and mastery in English directly influence academic performance, career development, and communication skill of a person.
+As an international language, English already dominates the world.
 From this regard, people around the world learn this language and whether learning it from a native mentor is the best approach is controversial.
 Though direct guidance of a native English teacher can be of great help, I do not consider it the best approach as there are other better methods to learn this language.

-To begin with, a teacher from an English-speaking country use the language in his daily like and know the context of a word, phrase and grammatical rule.
-Since command of a language requires more than learning the syntax, a teacher from a country like the UK can guide a student to learn about the practical use of the language and can correct the student in an effective manner.
+To begin with, a teacher from an English-speaking country use the language in his or her daily life and know the context of a word, phrase and grammatical rule.
+Since command of a language requires more than learning the syntax, a teacher from a country like the UK or the USA can guide a student to learn about the practical use of the language and can effectively correct the student.
 For instance, most of the non-native students who pursue their university education in an English-speaking country become better users of English from the guideline they get from native-teachers.